 Photo Credit: Johnny Molloy

-The Cape Charles Natural Area Preserve is a .9-mile easy hike that winds its way through the preserve.
+The Cape Charles Natural Area Preserve has an easy .9-mile hike that winds its way through the preserve.
 It’s a quick hike in a minimally trafficked area so prepare for a solo trek.
 The hike takes you to a boardwalk along the Chesapeake Bay beach, but swimming is not permitted.

 Another hiking destination near Irvington is Belle Isle State Park, a hiker’s paradise that is thoroughly bisected with trails.
 There are out-and-backs, loops, and even treks for you and your horse.
 With canoe-in campgrounds by Mulberry Creek, there are plenty of opportunities to catch some water views while you work up a sweat.